 “You have a Sadness Protocol?
 What for?”

-“So I can empathize with people better.
+“So, I can empathize with people better.
 It was a late addition to my model and they never tested it properly.
 Under certain circumstances, I get caught in a loop until a doctor does a hard reset.”

 “You mean a technician.”